 Minor concerns: Dental issues, patellar luxation

-Occasionally seen: Digestive problems
+Occasionally seen: Digestive sensitivities

-Suggested tests: Dental, knee
+Suggested tests: Dental and knee evaluations

 Life span: 12–15 years